-Workshop Directors: Kati Kyme and William Skeen
+Kati Kyme and William Skeen, co-directors

 The Classical Workshop is America’s only workshop dedicated to late 18th-century performance practice.
-We meet for one week in July to explore string chamber music of the Classical era.
+We meet for one week in the summer to explore string chamber music of the Classical era.
 Morning and afternoon coaching sessions by the New Esterházy Quartet are followed each evening by informal performances of the day’s repertoire.
 Private instruction and colloquia on bowing and fingering complement our program.
 The workshop invites string players of all ages and abilities.
 Pre-formed ensembles are welcome too.

 Dates, Deadlines, and Fee Information